If you held out on partnering with a third-party delivery service pre-COVID, the pandemic may well have prompted you to rethink your position.

-But they also come with some downsides that may make them a less attractive prospect for your business.
-Learn more about the pros and cons of these delivery services, as well as some of the benefits and drawbacks of the top companies in this industry.
+But they also come with some downsides that may make them less attractive prospects for your business.
+Learn more about the pros and cons of these delivery services so you can decide which (if any) service is right for you.

 The Pros and Cons of Third-Party Delivery Services

 Regardless of which service you partner with for delivery or online ordering, there are some pros and cons of the business model that you should consider before signing up.